blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 Since saying "do X" does not tell you whether something is advised or mandatory, I will only consider as "mandatory" the things that are said as don't-s.
 As for teachings, I will consider them as "recommended", since they are recommended beliefs.

-Recommended
 Instructed with Single Choice
 Instructed with Multiple Choices

 Mandatory with Single Choice
 Mandatory with Multiple choices
-Mandatory (as per Companions) [would not sit down until the apostate Jew was killed; Bukhari 5157, 6923] Mandatory (as per Ijmaa)
+Mandatory (as derived by Companions) [would not sit down until the apostate Jew was killed; Bukhari 5157, 6923] Mandatory (as derived by 'Ijmaa)

+Recommended
-Not Forbidden
+Not Forbidden (Derived)

 ---
 ## About Fighting and Killing